AI and Insurance

 - DataRobot can generate Java or Python scoring source code

 Companies using DataRobot often find they can start developing real models by the second day of training.
-That’s because DataRobot allows “citizen data scientists”--business analysts, actuaries, IT staff, product managers, and underwriting and claims specialists--to help create predictive models without needing formal credentials in data science.
+That’s because DataRobot allows “citizen data scientists” — business analysts, actuaries, IT staff, product managers, and underwriting and claims specialists — to help create predictive models without needing formal data science credentials.

 Managing the lifecycle